191Srishti/NETFLIX_SQL_PROJECT/README.md

 Dataset
 The data for this project is sourced from the Kaggle dataset:

-Dataset Link: Movies Dataset
+# Dataset Link: Movies Dataset
-Schema
+# Schema
-CREATE TABLE netflix
+CREATE TABLE NETFLIX_SHOWS
 (
     show_id      VARCHAR(5),
     type         VARCHAR(10),